Aeroluna/LunaCoopMod/README.md

 - Fixed a bug where Strike from the Shadows would increase the cost of abilities that use energy over time (i.e. Cloak).

 Funny that this passive could *nerf* some units.

+- Fixed a bug where Corsair's Disruption Web ability would autocast on a single unit multiple times.

+yeah.

 ## Karax